MatinHosseinianFard/django-rest-framework-authentication/JWT-Authentication/README.md

 ### Back-End server:

-And then, open the command prompt in the location where the JWT-Authentication folder is located and navigate to the following folder with the following command :
+Open the command prompt in the location where the JWT-Authentication folder is located and navigate to the following folder with the following command:

 ```
 > cd JWT-Authentication\backend